University of St Andrews Boat Club: History

 The club was founded in the 1962–1963 academic year by John Browne with one coxed four and 6 athletes.
 The club rowed on the River Eden until the late 1990s until they moved to River Tay, Perth due to extremely tidal waters.
 In January 2016, the club moved again to Loch Ore, Fife.

 A Senior Men's coxed four (4+) won the Scottish Rowing Championships 2012 and in the 2015–2016 season, many Club records were set with the Men's 1st VIII and Women's 1st VIII breaking the previous Club records for the Head of the River Race (HORR) and Women's Head of the River Race (WeHORR).
 Additionally, the Club qualified for the Prince Albert Challenge Cup at Henley Royal Regatta and the Cathy Cruickshank Trophy for Academic Coxed Fours at Henley Women's Regatta in 2016, and continue to race at these events annually, with growing athlete numbers.
 The club has gone onto win a shield at the British Senior Rowing Championships, and the VL trophy at Scottish Indoor Rowing Championships in 2018.

 The 2019 season was one of excellence for the Boat Club.
 The Senior Women reaffirmed their position as W4- medalists at BUCS and achieved the first gold medal for the club in the Wint2-, which featured Lydia Theos and Kirstin Giddy.
 The Senior Men equally cemented themselves within the rowing community; from breaking club records at Head of the River Race (HORR), to winning the second gold BUCS medal, amongst others.
 Their most notable achievement of the season was reaching semi-finals of the Prince Albert Challenge Cup at Henley Royal Regatta.
 Many of the club members went on to represent Team Scotland at Home International Regatta.

 The club announced the appointment of Olympian Alan Sinclair as Director of Rowing during the 2020–21 season.

 Facilities & Training

 The University of St Andrews Boat Club utilises indoor studio space for land training as well as usage of specialist Strength and Conditioning facilities within the University Sports complex.

 Following a move in 2016, from their previous training waters on the River Tay, Perth, the club now trains on Loch Ore in Lochore Meadows Country Park, Fife.
-The 1.4 km long Loch provides more favourable training conditions and facilities.
+The 1.4 km long Loch provides training conditions and facilities.